rikot/Hololens/hololens/hololens2-deploying-remote-assist-using-shared-identity.md

 Using shared Microsoft Entra account has the following limitations (including but not limited to):

-1. Identity – Users can't use iris to sign in on the HoloLens 2 device and are unable to access their work account related content in Microsoft 365.
+1. Identity – Users can't use Iris authentication to sign in on the HoloLens 2 device and are unable to access their work account related content in Microsoft 365.
 1. Caller ID / Contacts – Accessing a user’s personal contacts list / most recently called contacts isn't possible, and caller ID will show the shared account name rather than the user’s name.
 1. User-Based Workflows – It isn't possible to use the advanced integrations with field service, as the user being "assigned" work items, isn't the user signed into Remote Assist.
-1. PIN Sharing – As iris sign-in isn't possible, Windows Hello PIN number must be shared between the users.
+1. PIN Sharing – As Iris authentication isn't possible, Windows Hello PIN number must be shared between the users.

 ## Issues